No, not "depression". We've already got that.

 Curiously, the official transcript of the speech omitted those last two sentences.

-After the last two years, can there be any real doubt as to what Obama meant?
+After the last two-and-a-half years, can there be any real doubt as to what Obama meant?

 The Left used to enjoy calling Bush a fascist, but the closest thing we've ever had to a dictator -- from the iconography to the vicious language to the unconstitutional power-grabs -- is Barack Obama.